strimzi/strimzi.github.io/_posts/2024-08-07-taming-apache-kafka-4.0.md

 We are well aware that many Apache Kafka users are reluctant to move to KRaft just yet.
 So we will try to provide _extended support_ for the Strimzi `0.4y` release.
-That should make it easier for users who want to stick with ZooKeeper or Mirror Maker 1 for a bit longer.
+That should make it easier for users who want to stick with ZooKeeper or MirrorMaker 1 for a bit longer.
 What does _extended support_ mean?
 Where possible, it includes:
 * Addressing any critical Common Vulnerabilities and Exposures (CVEs) that arise.